EnricoPerinelli/Intro-ResearchSynthesis/README.md

 ## Overview

-This repository includes materials for the PhD seminar *Research Synthesis: An Introduction to Reviews, Meta-Analyses, and PRISMA Criteria*.
+This repository includes materials for the PhD lecture titled *Research Synthesis: An Introduction to Reviews, Meta-Analyses, and PRISMA Criteria*.
-This seminar is intended for PhD students in Psychology and related fields.
+This lecture is intended for PhD students in Psychology and related fields.

 ---

 ## Repository Structure

+- `ResSynth_2025-pdf.pdf`: Compiled PDF version of the slides, generated from the `.qmd` file
+- `ResSynth_2025.qmd`: Quarto source file for the slides, includes YAML and Beamer settings
-- `figs/` Figures used in the presentation slides (e.g., PRISMA flowchart, diagrams)
+- `figs/` Figures used in the presentation slides
 - `metafor_R/`
     - `dat_bias.csv`, `dat_mes.csv`: Example datasets
     - `meta_an.Rmd`, `meta_an.html`: R Markdown script and compiled HTML output for conducting a meta-analysis with `metafor`
     - `Molloy_et_al_2014.pdf`, `Quintana_2015.pdf`: Articles related to the content of `meta_an.html`
     - `R_syntax.R`: Raw R code related to `meta_an.html`
 - `PRISMA-Explanation/`: PRISMA articles (see info in slides)
-- `ResSynth_2025.qmd`: Quarto source file for the slides, includes YAML and Beamer settings
-- `ResSynth_2025-pdf.pdf`: Compiled PDF version of the seminar slides, generated from the `.qmd` file

 ---

 ## Feedback and Contributions

-If you find errors in the slides, R scripts, or references, feel free to contact me directly at [enrico.perinelli@unitn.it](mailto:enrico.perinelli@unitn.it).
+If you find errors in the slides, R scripts, references, license, etc., please contact me directly at [enrico.perinelli@unitn.it](mailto:enrico.perinelli@unitn.it).
 Feedback is very welcome!

 ---